 Payment shock can also apply to specific home loan programs, such as hybrid adjustable-rate mortgages that start with a low initial teaser rate and have the potential to reset to much higher rates once the fixed period ends.

-A perfect example of this was the once popular option arm, which typically began with a 1% start rate that could quickly jump up to a mortgage rate of 8% or higher.
 In this case, the borrower would experience payment shock for the sheer fact that the minimum monthly payment would increase exponentially.

 Nowadays, a Fannie Mae requirement calls for borrowers with ARMs that have an initial fixed-rate period of five years or less to be qualified at the greater of the start rate plus 2%, or the fully indexed rate.

 For example, if a 5/1 ARM is priced at 2.5%, the borrower will have to qualify at a rate of at least 4.5%.
 In other words, you can’t use the ARM’s lower start rate to your advantage when it comes to your debt-to-income ratio.